sidja/django-toolbar-session-panel/README.md

-# Session Debug Panel for serialised objects
+# Session Debug Panel for Serialised Objects

 This panel will allow you to query your session after request.